Nonlocal corrections to dynamical mean-field theory from the two-particle self-consistent method: Model and theoretical basis

 where $k=(\vb{k}, ik_n)$, $ik_n=(2n+1)\pi T$ is a fermionic Matsubara frequency, and $\bar{\sigma}$ is the opposite spin.
 The best approximation to the Green's function is $(\Gfn^{(2)})^{-1} = (\Gfn^{(1)})^{-1} - \Sigma^{(2)}$, which contains the second-step self-energy.
 The chemical potential must be recalculated at this level to keep the filling $n$ constant.

 The spin susceptibility allows us to define a spin correlation length.
-Around the maximum in the Brillouin zone, located at $\vb{Q}=(\pi, \pi)$ (at half-filling), it can be fitted to the Ornstein-Zernicke form
+Around the maximum in the Brillouin zone, located at $\vb{Q}=(\pi, \pi)$ (at half filling), it can be fitted to the Ornstein-Zernicke form

-with a width at half maximum $\xi_{\mathrm{sp}}^{-1}$ in $\vb{q}$-space.
+with a width at half maximum $\xi_{\mathrm{sp}}^{-1}$ in $\vb{q}$ space.
 This corresponds to the physical spin correlation length $\xi_{\mathrm{sp}}$.

 The accuracy of the TPSC method can be estimated by considering the sum rule

 which, in TPSC, is exactly satisfied with the above definition of the self-energy and double occupancy obtained from the \emph{ansatz} and the spin and charge sum rules.
 The sum rule on $\Sigma^{(2)}\Gfn^{(2)}$ does not give the above double occupancy.
 However, it has been observed that the relative violation of the sum rule